checkmarx-ts/VSTS-Plugin/overview.md

 #Before You Start:

-If you are a new user please submit the trial request registration form.
+If you don't already have a Checkmarx server and require a hosted Checkmarx service, please submit the trial request registration form.
 [link to Checkmarx registration page](https://info.checkmarx.com/cx-microsoft-vs-team-services)